sadoyan/puypuy/README.md

 	user: netangels
 	pass: bololo
 	auth: False

+As PuyPuysend metrics with small bulks you should enable chunked requests in opentsdb.conf

+	tsd.http.request.enable_chunked = true

 OpenTSDB is designed to run in private networks and does not supports authentication, but if you want it to be public available, you can use any proxy server like Haproxy or NginX with basic auth enabled and configure credentials in  config.ini.
 If you do not need authentication, just set auth param to False and some placeholders as user/pass.  **Do not delete user/pass/auth parameters.**